jannisborn/covid19_ultrasound/data/README.md

 - Cropped to the center to remove measuring bars, text etc.
 - Removal of artifcats on the sample (few cases only)

+We are deeply thankful to the authors and contributors to our datset, in particular to the maintainers of https://thepocusatlas.com, https://radiopaedia.org/, https://grepmed.com and https://litfl.com/ultrasound-library/ (thanks for Dr. Rippey who helped us personally), and to Charlotte Buhre for recording data herself just for our dataset.

 ## Citation
 The paper is available [here](https://arxiv.org/abs/2004.12084).